UPPMAX/R-python-julia-matlab-HPC/docs/matlab/jobsMatlab.rst

 .. objectives::

    - Understand and use the Slurm scheduler
-   - Start batch jobs from MATLAB Graphical User Interface
+   - Start batch jobs from MATLAB Graphical User Interface (GUI)
    - Try example

 .. admonition:: Compute allocations in this workshop